FLIM Upgrade Kits

 Choose the ideal equipment for your laboratory or clinic from our complete high-grade FLIM systems or our versatile upgrades for your existing microscope and scanner.
 You need further information on which solution would be best for your desired application?
 Send us an inquiry via our contact form or call us at +49 (30) 212 80 02-0!

-As technology leader in equipment and techniques for single photon counting, Becker & Hickl offers a wide range of high-performance Fluorescence Lifetime Imaging (FLIM) systems for laser scanning microscopes since 1998.
-Our techniques have found broad application in Molecular Imaging in Life Sciences, Metabolic FLIM, Clinical FLIM, Diffuse Optical Tomography (DOT), Fluorescence Correlation (FCS, FCCS), Förster Resonance Energy Transfer (FRET) and more.
+As a technology leader in TCSPC and TCSPC FLIM since 1993, Becker & Hickl offer a wide range of high-performance Fluorescence Lifetime Imaging (FLIM) systems for laser scanning microscopes.
+Our systems have found broad application in Molecular Imaging in Life Sciences, Metabolic FLIM, Clinical FLIM, Diffuse Optical Tomography (DOT), Fluorescence Correlation (FCS, FCCS), Förster Resonance Energy Transfer (FRET) and more.
 Using our proprietary multidimensional time correlated single photon counting (TCSPC) and TCSPC FLIM techniques our systems are characterized by ultra-high time-resolution, near-ideal photon efficiency, and the capability of ultra-fast Time-Series FLIM, Mosaic FLIM, Multi-Wavelength FLIM, Excitation-wavelength multiplexed FLIM, and Simultaneous FLIM and PLIM.
 Choose your FLIM Upgrade now:

 FLIM Systems for Zeiss LSM 710 / 780 / 880 / 980